 - At all times you should continue to follow the school or setting safeguarding policies.
 All issues relating to online safeguarding should be dealt with in the same way as face-to-face teaching or interactions.

-- The school/setting’s policies for online safety, staff and learner well-being, safeguarding and distance learning, should reflect how video-conferencing and live-streaming will be carried out and monitored.
+- The maintained school/setting’s policies for online safety, staff and learner well-being, safeguarding and distance learning, should reflect how video-conferencing and live-streaming will be carried out and monitored.
 The 360 degree safe Cymru tool is available free on Hwb and is intended to help schools and settings review their online safety policy and practice.

 - Policies and procedures for reporting incidents of misuse must be followed at all times.
 As outlined in the Keeping learners safe guidance, practitioners have a duty to report children at risk (including online abuse) under section 130 of the Social Services and Well-being (Wales) Act 2014.

-- If you have any safeguarding concerns about a child, you should discuss these with the Designated Safeguarding Person (DSP) for the school or setting ensuring your concerns are reported as soon as possible.
+- If you have any safeguarding concerns about a child, you should discuss these with the Designated Safeguarding Person (DSP) for your school or setting ensuring your concerns are reported as soon as possible.

 - If for any reason you cannot contact the Designated Safeguarding Person for your school or setting, contact the local authority Children’s Services Team and report your concerns.